-The accruals basis of accounting is widely accepted as the more appropriate method for preparing financial statements, and the Australian accounting standards are based on the accruals basis of accounting.
+The accruals basis of accounting is widely accepted as the more appropriate method for preparing financial statements, and all entities with expenditure greater than \$125,000 report on this basis.
 Under the accruals basis, income is recognised when it is earned and expenditure is recognised when it is incurred.
-Therefore, income recognised will include cash that has not yet been received but the entity has earned a right to it, either through delivery of services or goods, or through a binding commitment from a third party.
+Therefore. income recognised will include cash that has not yet been received but the entity has earned a right to it, either through delivery of services or goods, or through a binding commitment from a third party.
 Expenditure recognised will include costs incurred but not yet paid, where either goods or services have been received or binding obligations have been committed to.
 Expenses also include depreciation, which is an annual expense to reflect an entity's use of its assets such as furniture and fittings, buildings, computer equipment and other such assets.
-In addition to physical assets and cash, assets and liabilities recognised will include other financial assets such as debtors (receivables for earned income not yet received at the end of the financial year) and, financial liabilities such as creditors (payables for expenditure incurred and services used that have not yet been paid at the end of the financial year).
+In addition to physical assets and cash, assets and liabilities recognised will include other financial assets such as debtors (receivables for earned income not yet received at the end of the financial year) and, financial liabilities such as creditors (payables for expenditure incurred and services used that have not yet been paid at the end of the financial vear).